Topology-Informed Graph Transformer: TOPOLOGY-INFORMED GRAPH TRANSFORMER(TIGT)

 \section{TOPOLOGY-INFORMED GRAPH TRANSFORMER(TIGT)}

-In this section, we introduce overall TIGT architecture.
-The overall architecture of our model is illustrated in Figure~\ref{fig:overall}.Suppose we are given the graph $G := (V,E)$.
-It can be represented by four types of matrices to use input of TIGT; a node feature matrix $X \in \mathbb{R}^{n \times k_X}$, an adjacency matrix $A \in \mathbb{R}^{n \times n}$ , a clique adjacency matrix $A_c \in \mathbb{R}^{n \times n}$ and an edge feature matrix $E \in \mathbb{R}^{n \times k_E}$.
-Note that $n$ is the number of node, $k_X$ is node feature dimension and $k_E$ is edge feature dimension.
-The clique adjacency matrices are obtained from same process in previous research~\citep{choi2022cycle}.
-For clarity and conciseness in our presentation, we have omitted the details pertaining to the normalization layer and the residual connection.
+In this section, we introduce the overall TIGT architecture.
+The overall architecture of our model is illustrated in Figure~\ref{fig:overall}.
+Suppose we are given the graph $G := (V_G,E_G)$, where $V_G$ is the set of nodes and $E_G$ is the set of edges of $G$.
+The graph $G$ can be represented by four types of matrices which are used as inputs of TIGT: (1) a node feature matrix $X \in \mathbb{R}^{n \times k_X}$, (2) an adjacency matrix $A \in \mathbb{R}^{n \times n}$, (3) a clique adjacency matrix $A_c \in \mathbb{R}^{n \times n}$, and (4) an edge feature matrix $E \in \mathbb{R}^{n \times k_E}$.
+Note that $n$ is the number of nodes, $k_X$ is node feature dimension, and $k_E$ is edge feature dimension.
+The clique adjacency matrices are obtained using the same procedure outlined in previous research~\citep{choi2022cycle}.
+For clarity and conciseness in our presentation, we leave the details pertaining to the normalization layer and the residual connection in Appendix \ref{appendix:implementation-addition}.
 We note that some of the mathematical notations used in explaining the model design and details of model structures conform to those shown in \citep{rampášek2023recipe}.